Chris Riley (golfer)

+Early life and amateur career

 Riley was born in San Diego, California.

-He attended the University of Nevada, Las Vegas, where he became the first four-year All-American in any sport.
-In 1995 he played for the United States in the Walker Cup.
+Riley attended the University of Nevada, Las Vegas where he became the first four-year All-American in any sport.
+In 1995, he played for the United States in the Walker Cup.

+Professional career

-Riley turned professional in 1996 and spent time on the Nationwide Tour.
+In 1996, Riley turned professional and played on the Nike Tour.
 He became a member of the PGA Tour in 1999 and made the top thirty on the money list in 2002 and 2003.
 His sole PGA Tour victory came at the 2002 Reno-Tahoe Open.
 He was a member of the losing 2004 United States Ryder Cup team and also played on a winning American team in that year's Tommy Bahama Challenge, which is an international match for pros aged 30 and under.

 After his Ryder Cup appearance, Riley finished outside of the top 125 on the money list in both 2005 and 2006.
 Riley last played a full PGA Tour season in 2010 and competes occasionally through Monday qualifying and past champion status.
-In 2007 he won the Rochester Area Charities Showdown at Somerby on the Nationwide Tour located in Byron, Minnesota.
+In 2007, he won the Rochester Area Charities Showdown at Somerby on the Nationwide Tour located in Byron, Minnesota.

 He was ranked as high as 21st in the Official World Golf Ranking.

 Riley was named the head men's golf coach at University of San Diego in June 2017.